 Bronchiolitis is an infection deep in the lungs caused by a virus.
-It most commonly occurs in children under 2 years of age.
-The small airways in the lungs called “bronchioles” become inflamed and filled with mucous (like the mucous in your nose when you have a cold).
-It will typically begin with an infection in the nose and throat causing cough, fever and nasal congestion.
-Then after 2 to 4 days, it can progress to a lower airway infection.
+It most commonly occurs in children under two years of age.
+The small airways in the lungs, called bronchioles, become inflamed and filled with mucous (like the mucous in your nose when you have a cold).
+It will typically begin with an upper airway infection in the nose and throat, causing cough, fever and nasal congestion.
+Then after two to four days, it can progress to a lower airway infection.

 What causes bronchiolitis?

 Bronchiolitis is the result of a viral infection inside the lungs, like having a “cold” in the lungs.
-The most common virus that causes bronchiolitis is RSV (Respiratory Syncytial Virus), which is most prevalent in the late fall and early winter.
-But other viruses can cause bronchiolitis throughout the year.
-There are many other viruses that can cause bronchiolitis besides RSV, and the exact virus is usually not identified.
+The most common virus that causes bronchiolitis is respiratory syncytial virus (RSV), which is most common in the late fall and early winter.
+Other viruses can cause bronchiolitis throughout the year.
+There are many other viruses that can cause bronchiolitis besides RSV, and the exact virus responsible for an individual’s illness is usually not identified.

 How do I know if my child has bronchiolitis?

-Bronchiolitis occurs in children 2 years and under, and presents with coughing.
-Often, but not always, there is also fever, congestion, and sometimes, respiratory distress in more severe cases.
-Most children have 1 to 3 days of upper respiratory symptoms (nasal discharge, congestion, cough) before the infection moves into the chest.
+Bronchiolitis occurs in children younger than two years and presents with coughing.
+Often, but not always, there is also fever and congestion.
+Sometimes, there is also respiratory distress in more severe cases.
+Most children have one to three days of upper respiratory symptoms (nasal discharge, congestion, cough) before the infection moves into the chest.

 What is respiratory distress?